ProgramCOVID-19 Federal Assistance e311

 TopicsHousing & Rental Assistance

 How can a city use federal funds to help residents with overdue utility payments?

-Generally, cities can utilize multiple programs established or expanded by the American Rescue Plan Act of 2021 (“ARP”) to pay for residents’ overdue utility bills during the period of the COVID-19 public health emergency.
+Generally, municipalities may access several different programs established or expanded by the American Rescue Plan Act of 2021 (“ARP”) to help residents with overdue utility bills during the period of the COVID-19 public health emergency.

-The U.S. Department of the Treasury’s Coronavirus State and Local Fiscal Recovery Funds (“CSLFRF”) Interim Final Rule (the “Rule”) lists overdue utility bills during the COVID-19 pandemic as a form of household assistance.
-Additionally, these utility bills may predate March 3, 2021, so long as the overdue bills are due to the economic impact of the COVID-19 pandemic and the cost of providing assistance to the household was not incurred by the municipality prior to March 3, 2021.
-Treasury guidance does not indicate whether these payments for utility bills may be made directly to the service provider or if it must be paid to the resident.
-Rather, the Rule states in considering whether a potential use is eligible under this category, a recipient (i.e., the municipality) must consider whether, and the extent to which, the household has experienced a negative economic impact from the pandemic.
+The U.S. Department of the Treasury’s (“Treasury”) Final Rule on the Coronavirus State and Local Fiscal Recovery Funds (“CSLFRF”) lists overdue utility bills during the COVID-19 pandemic as a form of household assistance.
+Additionally, these utility bills may predate March 3, 2021 as long as the economic impact of the COVID-19 pandemic caused the overdue bills and the cost of providing assistance to the household was not incurred by the municipality prior to March 3, 2021.
+Treasury guidance does not indicate whether these payments for utility bills may be made directly to the service provider or if they must be paid to the resident.
+Rather, the Final Rule states that in considering whether a potential use is eligible under this category, a recipient (i.e., the municipality) must consider whether, and the extent to which, the household has experienced a negative economic impact from the pandemic.

 The Homeowner Assistance Fund (“HAF”), likewise established by the ARP, also includes utilities as an eligible use, but encourages municipalities “to consider program designs that leverage utility assistance from other federal programs that have been created expressly for that purpose before using HAF funds for utility assistance.”
 Additionally, any household that receives funding from this program must submit attestations and documentation of their financial hardship and other eligibility requirements.